AherRahul/portfolio-v1/content/courses/01-beginner-to-advance-nodejs.md

         sub_topic: NodeJS Basics - Module 1
         publish_date: 2025-04-14
         description: >
           Welcome back!
 If you haven’t read the previous blog about the two friends, go and check that out first because things are getting more interesting.
-We’ve received an official FIR against Nodejs, and when Nodejs faced trouble, it called in its two best friends for help.
+We’ve received an official FIR against NodeJs, and when NodeJs faced trouble, it called in its two best friends for help.
         topics:
           - nodejs
           - javascript